Nianyi-GSND-Projects/GSND-5110-GP2/Team Log/Team Log.md

 - Nianyi as the "implementor", taking charge of making the board & the digital timer required by the game.
 - Zixun as the artist.
 - Yichi & Siyu will work together to finalize the game design.

+## In-class Meeting \#2 10/15/2024

+Bob expects us to demonstrate a minimal playable prototype to test out our ideas.

+### Attendees

+ALL

+### Minutes

+Bob pointed out that the flickering mechanic might be leading to an incorrect aesthetic.
+We need to come up with a way to fix up for it.

+The team members' roles are divided more clearly:

+- Yichi & Nianyi as the mechanics designer.
+- Siyu & Zixun as the map/level designer.